Journeys & Experiences

 There are several interesting stories associated with this mystical lake.
 According to Hindu Mythology, it is believed that after the battle of Kurukshetra, Lord Indra landed in his chariot at Chandra Taal to take Yudhishthira, the eldest of all the Pandavas, in the mortal state to heaven (Swarga).
 Due to its mention in the Mahabharata, many people still consider this lake to be sacred and avoid dipping their feet in the water!

 During my recent visit, I overheard a conversation between Sahil (a friend from Himachal) and Ashok Bhaiya (the person driving our vehicle) which caught my attention and intrigued me immensely.
 That’s when I came to know about a Spitian Folklore about Chandra Taal, which says that the lake is taken care of by a mermaid, who often appears and steals stuff from unmarried men!
-The locals believe that once upon a time, a shepherd came and sat on the banks of the lake.
-The mermaid appeared and asked him to marry her.
-He refused her and left the place.
-The heartbroken mermaid, since then, has been living there and only unmarried men can see her!
-(Quite unbelievable, but people in the valley absolutely vouch on this tale!)

 How The Beauty Of The Lake Changes Every Season!

-In the month of October, it was the onset of winters.
+In October, it was the onset of winter.
 The sky was mostly clear and the water reflected the blue shades.
 It almost felt like the water of the lake was having some secret conversations with the sky.
-The rugged mountains surround the lake were already snowclad by then.
-Back in 2017, people were also allowed to visit the lake at night.
-It was a mere coincidence that we were at Chandra Taal on a full moon night, and we hiked up at around 11 ‘O clock, to watch the lake shimmer in the celestial lights.
+The rugged mountains surrounding the lake were already snowclad by then.

 We had spread our shawl on the bank to lie down and gaze at the sky, till we froze (quite literally!)!

 Sadly, night treks to Chandra Taal are no longer allowed.
-A few months back, Himachal Tourism Board and the Koksar Gram Panchayat passed a notice which mentioned that camping near the Chandra Taal lake would be banned, due to the accumulation of kitchen waste and other garbage around these camps, which is now threatening the ecosystem & the existence of the lake.
+A few months back, Himachal Tourism Board and the Koksar Gram Panchayat passed a notice which mentioned that camping near the Chandra Taal Lake would be banned, due to the accumulation of kitchen waste and other garbage around these camps, which is now threatening the ecosystem & the existence of the lake.

 And then, I was back there again in August 2019, to see a completely different picture!
 The lake looked pale blue, reflecting the cloudy monsoon sky.
 Green grass grew around the lakeside, with purple & yellow wildflowers, blooming here & there.
 Considered to be the ‘high season’ when people visit Spiti Valley, I witnessed a crowd that was bigger than what I had ever imagined!

-Unlike the previous visit, the rendezvous with Chandra Taal was for a shorter period this time!
-It wasn’t even 15 minutes that I started to walk along the bank with a friend accompanying me, and it started to drizzle.
 Rains in the mountains can just out to be dangerous, and we had to take bigger steps to reach the parking lot, which is about 1.5 KM from the lake.
 The crowd also fizzled out in no time, as the drizzles turned to a heavy downpour.

 As they say, ‘You never return the same as you had left’ – and it’s truer when you have such encounters with the Himalayas.
-I don’t know if it’s the air of mystery or the magic of the folklores, but Chandra Taal is a place that would enchant you with its beauty and leave you drooling for more.
+I don’t know if it’s the air of mystery or the magic of folklore, but Chandra Taal is a place that would enchant you with its beauty and leave you drooling for more.
 There’s something insanely beautiful about this place, that would keep calling you back…

 ________________